Michael Kozuch – Lead Organizer and Board President

 Faye Cassell – Board Member

 Faye Cassell (she/her) was born in Singapore and raised in rural Kansas.
 She received her BA in Middle Eastern Studies and History from Fordham University (’08) before spending two years in Morocco as a Peace Corps Volunteer, where she worked in the Youth Development sector.
 As a Youth Development volunteer, she taught students of all ages and a range of subjects, including English, History and Modern Standard Arabic.
 After her Peace Corps service, she completed her MAT in Social Studies Education (’12).
 For the past decade, she has worked at Newton South High School.
 As a World History teacher, she taught Ancient and Modern World History.
 Faye is a strong advocate for global education and has led student study tours to China, Czech Republic, Germany, and Portugal.
 She was a 2018 Transatlantic Outreach TOP Fellow and a 2019 NEA Foundation Global Educators Fellow.
-She is currently the Data Analyst and Scheduler for Newton South High School.
+She is currently the Director of Partnerships, Data, and Accountability at Charlestown High School.
 In spare time, she is interested in traveling, global education, and getting people to try veganism/vegetarianism!

 We welcome any individual regardless of race, color, religion, gender, gender identity or expression, sexual orientation, age, disability, veteran or active military status, marital status, national origin/ethnicity, citizenship or alienage to participate in our volunteer organization.
-If you are interested in joining our effort, please be in touch.
+If you are interested in joining our effort, please get in touch with usW